Chapter 1 : Prologue

 perfect CI by milominderbinder @ TDA! :D

-Charlie Jones was sitting on her bed, going over Quidditch tactics, ran a hand over her face tiredly.
+Charlie Jones, who was sat on her bed going over Quidditch tactics, ran a hand over her face tiredly.
 She had been going over tactics for about two hours and she still couldn’t figure out how the stupid Chaser formation that her dad had told her about was supposed to work..
 The first game of the year was tomorrow against Ravenclaw, and she had to win, no matter what.
-This was her first game as team captain and everything had to go perfectly so she can prove that she was the perfect choice as captain, rather Albus Potter, who was also considered.
+This was her first game as team captain and everything had to go perfectly so she could prove that she was the perfect choice as captain, rather than Albus Potter, who was also considered.

 Not that he wasn’t a good player.
 In fact, he was one of the best players in the whole school, and Charlie was more than willing to admit that.
 But she had been working for this position since she made the team in second year.
 His skill seemed effortless, and it didn't seem fair to her for him to get the captain position when he didn't have to work for it.
 But it was okay, because she got it and he didn't.

-Charlie jumped slightly when the seventh year Slytherin girls dormitory door slammed open and Olivia Davies jumped on the bed with Charlie, scattering all her papers around, a couple floating down to the floor.
+Charlie started slightly when the seventh year Slytherin girls dormitory door slammed open and Olivia Davies jumped on the bed with Charlie, scattering all her papers around, a couple floating down to the floor.

 "Olivia - what are you doing?"
 Charlie shrieked, trying to gather all her papers and put them back in order.